-- The wire numbers, as described in the explanation of the signal routing table at the beginning of this section, are shown at appropriate locations on the schematic drawing. - Where diamond symbols appear at the end of a conductor, these are match points for continuing the schematic on another drawing.
+- 8. Wire numbers, as described earlier in this section, are shown at appropriate locations on the schematic drawing. - 9.
+Where diamond symbols appear at the end of a conductor, these are match points for continuing the schematic on another drawing.
 The page and line number that continues the circuit is printed adjacent to the diamond symbol.
 Where more than one match point appears on the referenced page, match diamonds containing corresponding letters.